fullstackreact/30-days-of-react/day-02/post.md

 }
 ```

 Every additional element makes JavaScript code exponentially more difficult to follow.
-Especially when elements are nested.
+Especially when elements are nested, have conditional classes, and more dynamic features.
 That's why even experienced React developers use JSX.

-### why `className` attribute instead of `class`?
+### Why `className` attribute instead of `class`?

 In JSX, certain attribute names are different from HTML.
 For example, we use `className` instead of `class`.
 This is necessary because in JavaScript, 'class' and 'for' are reserved words, and JSX is a syntax extension of JS.
 The `for` HTML attribute becomes `htmlFor` in React.

 ## What is ES6?

-ES6 is the newest version of JavaScript that comes with many useful methods and easier syntax for building apps in React.
-It has wide browser support, and most web applications are written in ES6.
+ES6 is the newest version of JavaScript that comes with many useful methods and easier syntax for writing modern web applications.
+At the time of writing this, most browsers support ES6.
+According to caniuse.com, 97% of internet surfers use browsers that support ES6.

-Sometimes ES6 is transpiled into older version of JavaScript ES5, to make sure all browsers understand ES6.
+ES6 code can be transpiled into ES5, older version of JavaScript, to make sure the rest of users are not left out.

-Now that we understand JSX, we can start writing our first React components.
-Join us tomorrow when we jump into our first React app.
+## Final thoughts

+Now that we understand JSX, it's time write a real web application in React.